TexasInstruments/ti-pmic-lld/docs/pmic_lld-design.rst

      /*!
       *  \anchor  Pmic_PowerResourceCfg_s
       *  \brief   Pmic Power resources control and configuration structure.
+      *           Note: validParams is input param for all Set and Get APIs other
+      *           params except validParams is input param for Set APIs and output
+      *           param for Get APIs
       *
       *  \param   validParams         Selection of structure parameters to be set,
       *                               from the combination of